 If you need additional motivation to stay on top of your daily oral care, remember that preventing gum disease and tooth decay will keep your projected braces removal date on track.
 You don’t want to delay scheduled adjustments because you are having dental treatments treating cavities and swollen, sore gums instead.

 And finally, you want your teeth to look and feel their best when the braces are removed.
 Plaque and bacterial debris, if allowed to accumulate, can leave stains on tooth enamel.
 To prevent discoloration, take time every day to keep your smile fresh and clean.

 If you would like more information on how to achieve the best results when your braces come off, don’t hesitate to talk to us.
-Just call our Smile at the World Orthodontics team in Temple, Texas at 254-773-8028.
-Our orthodontist, Dr. Joshua Knowles is always happy to help you!
+Just call our [practice_name] team in [city], [state] at [phone].
+Our [dr_type], Dr. [doctor_name] is always happy to help you!